Lead glass: Properties

 When tapped, lead crystal makes a ringing sound, unlike ordinary glasses.
-Consumers still rely on this property to distinguish it from cheaper glasses.
+Wine glasses made of lead glass are valued for the "ring" made by the clinking of glasses.
+The sound was considered better when a large quantity of lead oxide was present in the glassmaking material, as in the British and Irish wine glasses of the 17th-19th centuries, with their "rich bell-notes of F and G sharp".
+Consumers still rely on this property to distinguish lead glass from cheaper glasses.
+Emil Deeg had published a major study on the ringing of the lead crystal in 1958.

 Since the potassium ions are bound more tightly in a lead-silica matrix than in a soda–lime glass, the former absorbs more energy when struck.
 This causes the lead crystal to oscillate, thereby producing its characteristic sound.
 Lead also increases the solubility of tin, copper, and antimony, leading to its use in colored enamels and glazes.
 The low viscosity of lead glass melt is the reason for typically high lead oxide content in the glass solders.

-The presence of lead is used in glasses absorbing gamma radiation and X-rays, used in radiation shielding as a form of lead shielding (e.g. in cathode ray tubes, thus lowering the exposure of the viewer to soft X-rays).
+The presence of lead is used in glasses absorbing gamma radiation and X-rays, used in radiation shielding as a form of lead shielding (e.g. in cathode-ray tubes, thus lowering the exposure of the viewer to soft X-rays).
 In particle physics, the combination of the low radiation length resulting from the high density and presence of heavy nuclei with the high refractive index which leads to both pronounced Cherenkov radiation and containment of the Cherenkov light by total internal reflection makes lead glass one of the prominent tools for photon detection by means of electromagnetic showers.

-The high ionic radius of the Pb2+ ion renders it highly immobile in the matrix and hinders the movement of other ions; lead glasses therefore have high electrical resistance, about two orders of magnitude higher than soda–lime glass (108.5 vs 106.5 Ohm·cm, DC at 250 °C).
+The high ionic radius of the Pb2+ ion renders it highly immobile in the matrix and hinders the movement of other ions; lead glasses therefore have high electrical resistance, about two orders of magnitude higher than soda–lime glass (108.5 vs 106.5 ohm·cm, DC at 250 °C).
 Lead-containing glass is frequently used in light fixtures.